 Flexplace is a powerful tool for employees

 Individuals are encouraged to assess their work-life circumstances and individual situation and communicate their concerns and needs with their supervisor when exploring and reimagining work moving forward.
 You can take a Remote-ability Self Assessment to assist in this exploration.

-Some employees can easily continue working remotely, while others may adopt a hybrid model and still others will fully return given their job functions.
+Some employees can best work remotely, others may adopt a hybrid model, while others require physical presence given their job functions.
 Due to the responsibilities and tasks of their positions, many UC Davis employees are not eligible for remote work.